Basement Renovation Guide

 5. Basement Waterproofing Dubai — The Post-Flooding System Guide

 Before April 2024, many Dubai villa owners treated basement waterproofing as optional.
-After the record rainfall and flooding, that mindset changed permanently.
+After the record rainfall and flooding, that changed permanently.
 A basement without a proper waterproofing system is not a renovation — it is a temporary fix waiting to fail.

-Dubai’s 75-year rainfall event revealed the waterproofing gap across the city
+Dubai’s 75-year rainfall event revealed the waterproofing gap

 5.1 Waterproofing Systems — What Actually Works for Dubai Basements

-| Waterproofing system | How it works | Best for | Limitation | Dubai suitability |
+| System | How it works | Best for | Limitation | Dubai suitability |

 |---|---|---|---|---|